Highlight, Scroll, & Zoom Code Snippets in mdx-deck with Code Surfer <🏄/>

 Interactive Steps: Lines, Range, Ranges, and Tokens

-The main power behind <CodeSurfer />
+The main power behind <CodeSurfer /> is the use of the steps prop, which

 allows you to control which lines should be spotlighted.
 This